MaterializeInc/materialize/doc/user/content/get-started.md

     ```

     If you switch to the terminal window running the `SUBSCRIBE` command, you'll see that results are still being pushed out to the client!

-[//]: # "TODO(morsapaes) Add setup breakdown once we figure out the cleanest way
-to remove everything"

 ## What's next?